The Two Mindsets of Winning Teams - Are You Fundable #4

 - Long term, optimistic, big picture, inspirational leadership, strategic planner

 - Short term, cover-your-ass, detailed, get-it-done leadership, tactical planner

 Therefore, I strongly suggest that you use an appropriate work-style assessment tool to assess yourself and your teammates to determine if there is a full balance of traits on your team and whether your C-Level team has the two mindsets listed above.
-I recommend either the Harrison Assessment or the Entrepreneur Navigator, the former more detailed, the latter simpler, but sufficient.
-Both have long-proven histories in business assessment.
+I recommend either the Harrison Assessment or the Entrepreneur Navigator, the former is more detailed, the latter simpler, but sufficient.
+Both have long-proven histories in the business assessments.
 Best yet, use them both.

 I avoid psychological and personality assessment tools such as DISC and Myers-Briggs, as they miss patterns of thought and behavior that are specific to business; patterns that may have developed over time during a professional’s career experience and were not present in childhood.
 What’s important is to use some work-style assessment tool(s) that will help you achieve a balance of complementary leadership and thinking styles.

 Well, if you’re the vision-master, you’re looking for the following traits that would make for a terrific execution-master partner.
 If you’re an execution-master, you’re seeking to find a vision-master to complement that has the following traits: